brotatotes/bht-automation/bht gen 1/Mark/Chapter 4/Mark 4 5 bht.md

 # Mark 4:5 Commentary Help Text

 ## BHT:
-In this passage, the commentators suggest that the verse refers to a specific type of ground.
-It is ground that has a thin surface of earth covering a rock, signifying a lack of depth.
-They argue that the word or message being preached is received by individuals with hardened hearts or those who make a quick profession without truly experiencing its power.
-If this ground had more depth, it would have taken more time for the message to take root and result in genuine transformation.
+In this verse, the ground being described is not one with a deep layer of soil but rather a thin surface covering a rock.
+The commentator suggests that the intention is to convey the idea of a superficial faith.
+Another commentator adds that the message was preached to those with hardened hearts, which prevented the seed from taking root.
+These individuals made a quick and shallow profession of the word, lacking a genuine and transformative experience.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown:
 1. "The thing intended is, not ground with stones in it which would not prevent the roots striking downward, but ground where a quite thin surface of earth covers a rock."

 2. "What means this?
 See on Matthew 13:5- :."

 3. "Third Case: THE THORNY GROUND."

 ### John Gill: